 to truly select the right line for yourself.
 Here are the basic differences between these three types of lines that will give you the first level of information to make an informed line decision.

-- Skagit Spey Lines – These lines usually have a head length of less than three times the rod length.
+- Skagit Spey Lines – These lines usually have a head length of fewer than three times the rod length.
 Generally, Skagit lines need a front tip added before they are ready to fish.
 Adding a floating or sinking tip usually makes other two-handed lines more difficult to cast.
-This is opposite for Skagit lines- they lift weight very easily.
+This is the opposite of Skagit lines – they lift weight very easily.
 Large flies and heavy tips can’t be casted with any other type of line more easily.
 The same goes for the heaviest sink tips, making Skagit lines perfect for winter steelhead in the coldest streams.
 The short head length makes a Skagit line a great line for beginners.
 The downside is the splashy presentation and the large amount of line that has to be stripped in before each cast.

 Boy!
 He Has a Big (Spey Line) Head!